Welcome to the Swedish Society for Virology

 The society will present current information regarding upcoming events and meetings, grants, positions, and education opportunities.
 Contact webmaster if you want to announce for a meeting, positions, courses, jobs etc, that is related to virology.

-Save the Date: 20th Smögen Summer Symposium on Virology, August 24-26, 2023, which also this year has gathered excellent keynote speakers, including Emma Thomson, Glasgow, on hepatitis with unknown aetiology in children, Hugo Zeberg, Karolinska institutet, on gene flow from Neandertals impacting viral diseases, Gunilla Karlsson Hedestam, Karolinska Institutet, on antiviral responses and the impact of immunoglobulin germline variation, and Ralf Bartenschlager, Heidelberg, on molecular virology of HCV, as well as HBV, Flaviviruses and Coronaviruses.
-See link for more information.
+20th Smögen Summer Symposium on Virology, August 24-26, 2023.
+We are happy to also this year have excellent keynote speakers, including Emma Thomson, Glasgow, on hepatitis with unknown aetiology in children, Hugo Zeberg, Karolinska institutet, on gene flow from Neandertals impacting viral diseases, Gunilla Karlsson Hedestam, Karolinska Institutet, on antiviral responses and the impact of immunoglobulin germline variation, and Ralf Bartenschlager, Heidelberg, on molecular virology of HCV, as well as HBV, Flaviviruses and Coronaviruses.
+See or website for more information and registration.